Common questions about parking tickets, appeals, deadlines, and how Parking Mate UK works.

 What if my appeal is unsuccessful?

 No service can guarantee an outcome.
-Parking Mate AI is there to help you understand the paperwork, organise the facts, and decide on a sensible next step.
+Parking Mate UK is there to help you understand the paperwork, organise the facts, and decide on a sensible next step.

 How long does it take to get a result?